Mahasvan/HotspotOnDisconnect/README.md

 # HotspotOnDisconnect
-Turns on wifi hotspot when internet connectivity is lost - Useful for LAN stuff - Made for personal use
+Turns on Wi-Fi hotspot when internet connectivity is lost - Useful for LAN stuff - Made for personal use